LeonardoTheMutant/SRB2-Murder-Mystery/SRC/Readme.txt

     and thank YOU for playing this add-on!

-If you are going to host this gametype yourself please read the READ_BEFORE_HOSTING.txt file for the correct server setup and imporant notes.
+If you are going to host this gametype yourself please read the READ_BEFORE_HOSTING.txt file for the correct server setup and important notes.

-If you're interested in modding this gametype take a look at our GitHub repository and/or read the documentation of Functions and Constants located in /DOCS/List_of_Func_and_Const.md
+If you're interested in modding this gametype please take a look at our GitHub repository and/or read the developer documentation prepared for you in /MANUALS folder

-You can contact us in our "MM_DEV" Discord where you can describe issues and suggest new things (as well as talk with us personally):
+You can contact us in our "MM_DEV" Discord where you can describe issues and suggest new things (as well as talk with us):
   Discord: https://discord.com/invite/UgG8h2djFE
   GitHub: https://github.com/LeonardoTheMutant/SRB2-Murder-Mystery
   LeonardoTheMutant (Discord): leonardothemutant